ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](color_pick_fx.png)](color_pick_fx.png)

-However this can be speeded up by only selecting the pixel once This can be done by using the fx formula as an argument for [Sparse Color](#sparse-color).
+However, this can be speeded up by only selecting the pixel once.
+This can be done by using the fx formula as an argument for [Sparse Color](#sparse-color).
 It may seem less simple, but it is much faster.